 Learn More: Best Cities to Live In Mexico For Expats

-When it comes to internet speeds with Telcel, they do tend to be faster than other providers thanks to their wide 4G coverage.
-Inside a city, you can expect an average speed at 50 MBPS for download and 20 MBPS for upload.
+When it comes to internet speeds with Telcel, they do tend to be faster than other providers, thanks to their wide 4G coverage.
+Inside a city, you can expect an average speed of 50 MBPS for download and 20 MBPS for upload.

 As Telcel is Mexico’s largest cell phone service provider, their SIM card will get you the most broad coverage if you intend to travel a lot throughout the country.
 As a bonus, Telcel also often has free roaming in the U.S. and Canada, so you don’t have to swap SIM cards if you travel to those countries from Mexico.